Hinga-inc/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 You can assume that all values are only integers
 If no score found, return None
 You can assume all students have a different score
-You are not allowed to import any module
+You are not allowed to import any module<br>
-11. Multiply by using map
+11. Multiply by using map<br>
 mandatory
 Write a function that returns a list with all values multiplied by a number without using any loops.